Community Organizing and Resident Engagement

 In all our community programs, we connect, educate and empower residents to build a beautiful neighborhood and a strong social fabric.
 We conduct outreach and community organizing related to code enforcement, development, design review, land use, and greening projects.
 We provide opportunities for community members to be well-informed about development proposals, navigate the local public approval processes needed to effectively testify at formal hearings and have their voices heard.

 With approximately 100,000 people commuting into and through Oakland each day, advocating for and planning for multi-modal transportation options and bike and pedestrian safety is of paramount importance.
-We coordinate much of our transportation and bike/pedestrian advocacy work through the Oakland Green Team, but also work with partners such as the City of Pittsburgh, Bike Pittsburgh, Port Authority, the Oakland Transportation Management Association, and many others involved in large scale transportation and infrastructure improvement projects.
+We organize the Oakland Bicycle-Pedestrian Committee and work closely with partners, including City of Pittsburgh, Bike Pittsburgh, Port Authority, the Oakland Transportation Management Association, and many others involved in large scale transportation and infrastructure improvement projects.

 The relationship between people and place is central to our work.
 We’re privileged to work with neighborhood leaders and hundreds of volunteers to make the community more beautiful and attractive for everyone.
 Volunteers steward the streets through our Adopt-A-Block program, clean up vacant lots, pick up trash, prune trees, paint walls and help us collect data about neighborhood conditions.
 Organizations including Tree Pittsburgh, our local universities, the Western PA Conservancy, Phipps Conservatory, Allegheny CleanWays, and the City of Pittsburgh support our work each year to beautify Oakland.